arunnair411/yc-voice-agents-hackathon/README.md

 When a module import fails silently at startup, the call connects but the bot says nothing — very hard to debug.
 A startup health check that fails loudly before accepting the first call would help
 FilterIncompleteUserTurnStrategies(start=[MinWordsUserTurnStartStrategy(min_words=3)]) is a lot of nesting for a common pattern; a shorthand on LLMUserAggregatorParams would be cleaner
 Nemotron — what worked well
-Function calling accuracy was strong — "something for a funeral, not too expensive" reliably maps to list_bouquets(occasion="sympathy") without extra prompt engineering
 TTFT on short outputs felt competitive with GPT-4.1